carfreesc/carfreesc.github.io/notes.md

 <ul>
 <li>Catch the westbound train in Tyrone at 4:51 PM, arriving in Pittsburgh at 8:05 PM, which leaves you with a 4-hour layover until the next train.
 Although the Pittsburgh station and its immediate environs are not particularly charming at this hour, you can store your luggage at the counter in the station and spend a couple hours in the city.</li>
 <li>Use any of the four daily bus routes to Pittsburgh to arrive a little earlier, and have a little extra time there.
-(Note: if you don't book this through Amtrak, you won't have a guaranteed connection.)</li>
+(Note: these can't be booked through Amtrak, so if you miss the connection you'll be out of luck.)</li>
 <li>Use the Amtrak Thruway service, which has a long connection in Altoona; see Pittsburgh above.
 </li>
 </ul>